isaacvock/EZbakRsuite_paper_code/README.md

 Data is available on Zenodo (DOI: 10.5281/zenodo.13929898).

-All scripts are R scripts.
-Analyses were performed with following version of software:
+All scripts are written in R.

 ## Package versions used for preprint figures: